Tomorrow's Warriors: Other initiatives

+Awards, recognition and legacy

 In 2017, Tomorrow's Warriors won the Parliamentary Jazz Award for Jazz Education, and further awards went to alumni: Nérija, an all-female ensemble developed from Tomorrow's Warriors' Female Collective, won Best Newcomer, while Shabaka Hutchings was Jazz Instrumentalist of the Year.
 Across the categories 14 alumni were shortlisted.

 Tomorrow's Warriors alumni have also been well represented at the Jazz FM Awards.
 In 2019, some 19 of the 39 nominees for awards were former Tomorrow's Warriors; Jazzwise reported that at the presentation ceremony "act after act cites the Tomorrow's Warriors organisation as a crucial factor in their musical development."

 In October 2021, Tomorrow's Warriors was honoured with the Impact Award from Jazz FM.

+In July 2023, the Parliamentary Jazz Award for "Jazz Newcomer of the Year" went to Tomorrow's Warriors alumnus Sultan Stevenson.

+In September 2023, the Ezra Collective, a quintet composed of drummer and bandleader Femi Koleoso, bassist TJ Koleoso, keyboardist Joe Armon-Jones, trumpeter Ife Ogunjobi, and tenor saxophonist James Mollison, who first met as participants of Tomorrow's Warriors, became the first jazz act to win the Mercury Prize in its 31-year history, Following the announcement of the award, Femi Koleoso paid tribute to the band's origins, saying: "This moment we're celebrating right here is testimony to good, special people putting time and effort into [helping] young people to play music.… let's continue to support that."
+At the Brit Awards 2025, the Ezra Collective went on to further acclaim, becoming the first jazz band to win "Group of the Year", with frontman Koleoso again acknowledging the importance of their early opportunities through Tomorrow's Warriors and the need to sustain funding for such youth music education initiatives.

+UK Jazz News has stated: "So much of the vibrant young London Jazz scene owes a huge debt to Tomorrow's Warriors, not only in providing a supportive environment for young British black jazz musicians but also by encouraging them to develop jazz music true to themselves that might also incorporate musical influences from Africa, the Caribbean, hip-hop and soul."

+Among influential names in the music industry who have spoken in support of the mission of Tomorrow's Warriors, Cerys Matthews describes the organisation as "the musical heart of the British jazz scene", while Gilles Peterson states: "Tomorrow's Warriors occupies a unique and vital space in our cultural landscape.
+Their work in helping positively shape future generations is of critical importance especially in light of the tribulations we currently face."

 Alumni

 Graduates of Tomorrow's Warriors development programmes who have gone on to pursue successful careers include: